LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_01.md

 # Cloud Computing

-Cloud computng has 5 characteristics:
+Cloud computing has 5 characteristics:

 * On-demand self-service
     * No human intervention needed to get resources.